ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

-from the origin network to a destination network, where a successful asset transfer causes the asset to be extinguished in the origin network and be created (generated) at the destination network.
+from the origin network to a destination network, where a successful asset transfer causes the asset to be extinguished in the origin network and be created (generated) at the destination network [HLP19].

  * Data sharing: This refers to the sharing of data only under authorization, in such a way that the data can be verified by a third party.
-The data sharing mode addresses the use-cases where the state update in one network or system depends on the existence of state information recorded in a different network or system.
+The data sharing mode addresses the use-cases where the state update in one network or system depends on the existence of state information recorded in a different network or system [DLVIEW].

  * Asset exchange (swap): This refers to the case where two users are present in two networks,